 The rolling green hills of the NMSU Golf Course stand out against the desert landscape as you drive along Las Alturas Drive to this water tank.
 Here in the shadow of Tortugas Mountain, known locally as “A” Mountain after the NMSU Aggies, the crimson colors of New Mexico’s oldest and second largest four-year university wrap this water tank with school pride.

-Fun Fact: Las Cruces water tank mural artist Tony Pennock has a bachelor’s degree from New Mexico State University.
+Fun Fact: Artist Tony Pennock has a bachelor’s degree from New Mexico State University, and his mother is beloved Las Cruces artist Carolyn Bunch.

 2. Jornada del Muerto Water Tank Mural (Now Known as La Entrada Water Tank Mural)